GreptimeTeam/docs/docs/v0.5/en/user-guide/client-libraries/java.md

         .routeTableRefreshPeriodSeconds(-1)
         // Optional, the default value is fine.
         //
-        // Sets the request router, The internal default implementation works well.
+        // Sets the request router.
+The internal default implementation works well.
         // You don't need to set it unless you have special requirements.
         .router(null)
         // Sets authentication information.
 If the DB is not required to authenticate, we can ignore this.